digital-asset/docs.daml.com/docs/3.1/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 Health Check
 ~~~~~~~~~~~~

-Canton components expose a :ref:`health endpoint <health-check>`, for checking the health of the components and their subcomponents.
+Canton components expose a health endpoint, for checking the health of the components and their subcomponents.